 What is public administration?

-Public administration is to government what business administration is to business – we prepare people to manage and operate government and nonprofit agencies.
+Public administration is to government and nonprofit organizations what business administration is to business – we prepare people to manage and operate government and nonprofit agencies.
 People with a master’s degree in public administration typically seek careers in public service as executives, managers, and analysts across a host of public sector organizations, including non-profit, federal, state, and local governments, think-tanks, public authorities, urban affairs, universities, financial management corporations, and many businesses and industries in the private sector.
-(For more information, please visit this website: http://www.naspaa.org/students/faq/faq.asp).
+For more information, please visit NASPAA’s FAQ website.

 What is the MPA?

 The degree is the Master of Public Administration (commonly referred to as the “MPA”).
-The UALR MPA program emphasizes skills and techniques that enable graduates to develop and implement policies, projects, and programs addressing important issues in their local, regional, state, national, or international communities.
+The UA Little Rock MPA program emphasizes leadership skills and management techniques that enable graduates to develop and implement policies, projects, and programs addressing important issues in their local, regional, state, national, or international communities as well as nonprofit or private organizations.

 What are the factors considered for admissions?

 The admissions committee considers a number of factors in admissions decisions, including work experience, letters of recommendation, prior academic performance, the student’s goal statement, and GRE or MAT scores.
-Prospective students should know that the UALR Graduate School requires a minimum undergraduate GPA of 2.7 for conditional admission, and 3.0 for regular admission.
+A minimum undergraduate GPA of 2.7 is required for conditional admission and 3.0 GPA for regular admission.
+Students with a GPA between 2.5 and 2.6 may be considered if he/she demonstrates extraordinary potential, has at least 3 years of relevant professional experience in public or nonprofits, and is recommended by the MPA Admissions Committee after a personal interview.

 Can I do the program part-time or online?

 Many of our students work full-time and choose to attend the program part-time, taking only one or two courses per semester.
 Courses are primarily offered in the evening or in a weekend intensive format.
-Additionally, some elective courses are offered through teleconferencing technology, enabling students who live outside of the Central Arkansas area to participate in class discussions.
+We do not offer any online MPA courses at this time.

 Can I transfer credits from another program?

-Students who were previously enrolled in another graduate program may have up to nine hours of work accepted toward the MPA degree.
+Students who were previously enrolled in another graduate program and were in good academic standing may have up to nine hours of work accepted toward the MPA degree.
 Acceptance of transfer credit is at the discretion of the MPA coordinator.

 Can I take courses before being formally admitted to the program?